tdemin16/nlu-project/README.md

 Please read the project's report before running the code.
 The code is written in Python 3.9.7 and has not been tested with other versions.

+## Trained weights
+The trained weights are available [here](https://drive.google.com/drive/folders/10RVRNd8bQQB6rzsvvKX6oSMlxHTDNFw1?usp=sharing).
+Some weights are not there due to problems related to Colab Sessions.
+In some cases, Colab session dropped before I was able to store them.
+In any case, at least 1 set of weights is available for each setting.

 ## Environment
 The code has been developed using a conda environment, so to set it up run:
 ```bash